GeorgeDaoud3/SOFE4630U-MS3/README.md

    ```
    check that the deployment is available and that the pod is running successfully (it may take some time until everything is settled down)
 2. To give the deployment an IP address
-   1. A load Balancer service should be created using the mysql-service.yaml file from the cloned gitHub
+   1. A load Balancer service should be created using the mysql-service.yaml file from the cloned GitHub
    ```cmd
    cd ~/SOFE4630U-MS3/mySQL
    kubectl create -f mysql-service.yaml
    ```
    The important lines in the mysql-service.yaml file are:
       * **Line 8**: the port number that will be assigned to the external IP
-      * **Line 10**:  the name of application that will be targeted by the service.
+      * **Line 10**:  the name of the application that will be targeted by the service.

          ![MS3 figure3](figures/cl3-3.jpg)